-Baby sleep help 1: Choose an early bedtime
+Baby sleep help step 1: Choose an early bedtime

-Baby sleep help, starting with an early bedtime for a child is crucial to a good night’s sleep.
-When babies and young children are overtired, they may have more difficulty falling asleep and staying asleep and will often wake too early in the morning.
-While many parents think that keeping a child up later at night is best.
-It is actually the early bedtime that will lead to a more restful sleep and a later waking in the morning.
+Working towards an early bedtime for a child is crucial for a good night’s sleep.
+When babies are overtired they may have more difficulty falling asleep due to the adrenaline present in their system.
+This often leads to more wake ups in the night as well as early morning wake ups.
+Practicing early bedtimes lead to a more restful sleep and a later waking in the morning.

-The better a child is able to nap during the day, the better they will sleep at night.
-They will be less likely to be overtired at bedtime.
-A good nap lasts at least one hour (shorter naps are common during baby’s first 6 months).
-It should be in a quiet, sedentary location, versus in a pram or car, which is not nearly as restorative.
+The better a child is able to nap during the day, the better they will sleep at night and the less likely they are to be overtired at bedtime.
+A restorative nap lasts one hour or more (shorter naps are common during a baby’s first 6 months).
+A nap space should be in a quiet, sedentary location and not in a pram or car, which is not nearly as restorative.
 If possible try the first nap of the day at home and if necessary the rest can be on the move.

-Baby sleep help 3: Create a bedtime routine
+Step 3: Create a strong and predicable bedtime routine

-Baby sleep help 4: Put your baby to bed AWAKE!
+Step 4: Put your baby to bed awake

-If you’ve been rocking, nursing, or otherwise soothing your baby to sleep, this is going to seem like a tough one… It’s only by letting your baby fall asleep WITHOUT your help at bedtime that he or she can learn the skills necessary to stay asleep through the night.
-Practice this, starting with one nap a day and then build on it.
+If you’ve been rocking, nursing or otherwise soothing your baby to sleep, this may seem like a tough decision, but it’s only by letting your baby fall asleep without your help at bedtime that they can develop the necessary skills to remain asleep throughout the night.